-Nikolina is interested in humanity’s psychological connection with Nature and strives to expose the consequences our everyday actions have on the environment.
+Nikolina Kovalenko is interested in humanity’s psychological connection with Nature and strives to expose the consequences our everyday actions have on the environment.
 The artist works with fragile ecosystems creating artwork inspired by locations specific to each project.
-Her subjects range from global warming, deforestation and coral bleaching, to processing and interpreting visual landscape and cultural associations.
+Her subjects range from global warming, deforestation and coral bleaching, to exploring how Nature is historically incorporated into mythologies and cultural beliefs.

 Nikolina Kovalenko received her MFA from Moscow Surikov Art Institute (Moscow, Russia) in 2011 and studied at Universität der Künste (Berlin) in 2010.
 She holds a Gold Medal from the Russian Art Academy.
 The artist currently lives and works in Brooklyn, NY.

-Kovalenko’s exhibition history includes solo shows at Caldwell Gallery Hudson, Gitana Rosa Gallery and Dacia Gallery among others.
+Kovalenko’s exhibition history includes solo shows at Caldwell Gallery Hudson and Dacia Gallery among others.
 The museum shows include group shows at MOMMA (Moscow Museum Of Modern Art) in 2021 and The Russian Museum (Saint Petersburg, Russia) in 2019.
-Nikolina exhibited in USA, Russia, Japan, Germany, France and Iceland and worked on environmental projects around the world including Brazilian Amazon, Iceland, the Andes, the Caribbean and the Red Sea.
+Nikolina exhibited in galleries and art fairs in the USA, UK, United Arab Emirates, Sweden, Russia, Japan, Germany, France, China, Belgium and Iceland and worked on environmental projects around the world including Brazilian Amazon, Iceland, the Andes, the Caribbean and the Red Sea.
+Collaborations include projects with Coral Reef Alliance, Museum Week and UNESCO.

 Kovalenko’s work has been reviewed in art blogs, newspapers and magazines and is in numerous corporate and private collections